Increase font size

 Biomedical science has twin goals; to explain the many amazing properties of our own bodies and those of other animals, and to use this information to reveal the causes of disease and to suggest possible treatments.
 We work at the interface between cell and developmental biology, focusing on the epithelial tissues that form the basic architectural unit of our bodies and of those of other animals.
 We explore how the machinery mediating cell adhesion, cytoskeletal regulation and Wnt signaling regulates cell fate and tissue architecture in development and disease.
 Epithelial tissues like skin, lung, colon, and breast are affected in many cancers.
 Cancer results from alterations in normal cell behaviors.
 To explore underlying causes of epithelial tumors, we need to understand the basic cellular machinery that links cell adhesion, signal transduction and cytoskeletal regulation during normal development.

 We focus on the machinery that modulates cell-cell adhesion and connects cell junctions to the actin cytoskeleton, thus shaping the architecture of epithelial tissues.
 We also explore the machinery that transduces and regulates Wnt signaling, which helps determine cell fates.
 Wnt signaling is inappropriately activated in colon and other cancers, while the cell adhesion machinery is inactivated in most metastatic tumors.
-We study these processes in the fruit fly Drosophila, combining classical and molecular genetics with cell biology and biochemistry, and thus capitalizing on the speed of this model system and its synergy with vertebrate cell biology, and supplement this with work on cultured Drosophila cells and cultured cancer cells.
+We study these processes in the fruit fly Drosophila, combining classical and modern genetic tools with state-of-the-art cell biology, microscopy, and biochemistry, thus capitalizing on the speed of this model system and its synergy with vertebrate cell biology, and supplement this with work on cultured Drosophila cells and mammalian cells.
+Like all good science, our work sometimes leads us in unexpected directions–our recent wor on the roles of centrosomes in genome stability is an example.

 Wnt signals are one of the five signal transduction pathways that shape virtually all cell fates and which are inappropriately activated in most solid tumors.
 The key regulated effector of Wnt signaling is the protein ß-catenin.
 Wnt signaling acts by regulating its stability.
 In the absence of Wnt signaling, ß-catenin is targeted for proteasomal destruction by a multi-protein complex called the destruction complex.
 In the presence of Wnt signals, the destruction complex is inactivated, and ß-catenin levels rise, allowing it to enter the nucleus and work with TCF proteins to regulate Wnt target genes.
 In our lab, we seek to determine how the tumor suppressor APC, a key component of the destruction complex, regulates both Wnt signaling and the cytoskeleton.
 We use both the fruit fly Drosophila and cultured human colon culture cells to unravel the mechanisms by which APC works.
 We combine powerful genetic tools and state of the art microscopy.
 We are currently exploring how APC regulates assembly and disassembly of the destruction complex as part of a catalytic cycle.
-We are also exploring separate roles APC plays in regulating the cytoskeleton and thus ensures high fidelity chromosome segregation.
+We are also exploring separate roles APC plays in regulating the cytoskeleton and thus ensures high fidelity chromosome segregation, and branching off from this the interplay between mitotic fidelity regulators, checkpoints and apoptosis which maintains genome stability.
 Finally, we explore novel biological roles for Wnt signaling during development.

 Figure 3.
 Armadillo-GFP localization to cell-cell junctions during dorsal closure in a living embryo.